JamiLu/simply-blame/README.md

    * Select an action to be invoked when the commit hash is clicked on the hover box.
 Supported actions are copy to clipboard and open in browser.
 * **Heat Color Index Strategy**
    * Choose how the heat colors are shown.
 Scale through the commits, this is the default or highlight the latest commits.
+* **Keep Blames Open**
+   * Keep blame annotations open as long as a tab or window is open.
+If not selected annotations are closed on tab change.
 * **Use RGBColor**
    * If selected the RGBColors dark and light lists are used.
 This is the default.
    * Otherwise the hex color list will be used.